 • This committee advises the Board of Directors regarding the remuneration of Directors and Executive Officers of the Company as well as the remuneration systems for management of domestic insurance companies in which the Company has direct investments.

-• In fiscal 2021, the Remuneration Committee met one times.
+• In fiscal 2024, the Remuneration Committee met 5 times.

 Policies for determining the content of individual remuneration for Directors, etc.

-The Board of Directors of the Company passed the following resolution on policies for determining the content of individual remuneration for Directors, etc. at its meetings held on February 14, 2019, May 20, 2019 and May 20, 2021 after deliberation by the Remuneration Committee of which a majority of the members are Outside Directors.
+The Board of Directors of the Company passed the following resolution on policies for determining the content of individual remuneration for Directors, etc. at its meetings held on February 14, 2019, May 20, 2019, May 20, 2021, December 27, 2022 and March 28, 2025 after deliberation by the Remuneration Committee of which a majority of the members are Outside Directors.

 a.
 Basic policy